nemac/drupal-project/readme.md

  Name | Type | Description
  :--- | :--- | :---
-PROJECT_HOSTNAME | Hostname | The primary hostname for this environment.
+PRIMARY_DOMAIN | Hostname | The primary domain name for this environment.
 Ex: 'some.project.com'
-PROJECT_CNAMES | Hostnames | Additional hostnames for which https certificates should be registered (comma-seperated).
+ALTERNATE_DOMAINS | Hostnames | Additional domain names/CNAMES for which https certificates should be registered (comma-seperated).
 ADMIN_EMAIL | Email | The email used to register ssl certs.
 May receive ssl cert expiry notices.
 SECRETS_STORE | S3 bucket/prefix | The S3 bucket and prefix in which the secrets for this environment are stored.
 Ex: 's3://nemac-secrets/staging-some-project-com/')
 ASSET_STORE | S3 bucket/prefix | The S3 bucket and prefix in which the assets for this environment are stored.
 Ex: 's3://nemac-assets-us-east-1/some-project-com/')